Inference on autoregulation in gene expression: Scenario of a single isolated gene

 \subsection{Setup}

 We first consider the expression level (e.g., mRNA count) of one gene $V$ in a single cell.
-On single-cell level, gene expression is essentially stochastic, and we use a random variable $X$ to represent the mRNA count of $V$.
-We assume all factors (other genes, etc.) that can affect $X$ are kept at constant levels, so that we can focus on $V$ alone.
-We can assume that $X$ satisfies a Markov chain defined on $\mathbb{Z}^*$.
+At the single-cell level, gene expression is essentially stochastic, and we use a random variable $X$ to represent the mRNA count of $V$.
+We assume $V$ is not in a feedback loop.
+We also assume all environmental factors and other genes that can affect $X$ are kept at constant levels, so that we can focus on $V$ alone.
+This can be achieved if no other genes point to gene $V$ in the GRN, such as PIP3 in Fig.~\ref{grn}.
+Then we assume that the expression of $V$ is autonomous, thus $X$ satisfies a time-homogeneous Markov chain defined on $\mathbb{Z}^*$.

-Assume that the mRNA synthesis rate at $X=n-1$, namely the transition rate from $X=n-1$ to $X=n$, is $f_n>0$.
+Assume that the mRNA synthesis rate at $X(t)=n-1$, namely the transition rate from $X=n-1$ to $X=n$, is $f_n>0$.
 Assume that with $n$ mRNA molecules, the degradation rate for each mRNA molecule is $g_n>0$.
-Then the overall degradation rate at $X=n$, namely the transition rate from $X=n$ to $X=n-1$, is $g_nn$.
-Define the relative growth rate $h_n=f_n/g_n$.
-We assume that $h_n$ has a finite upper bound, so that (1) the stationary probability distribution $P_n=\mathbb{P}(X=n)$ exists, and $P_n=P_{n-1}h_n/n$; (2) the mean $\mathbb{E}(X)$ and the variance $\sigma^2(X)$ are finite.
+Then the overall degradation rate at $X(t)=n$, namely the transition rate from $X=n$ to $X=n-1$, is $g_nn$.
+The associated master equation is